jmcglone/jmcglone.github.io/_drafts/microbenchmarking_tools/2018-04-01-Tools-for-microarchitectural-benchmarking.md

 ./iaca -arch HSW -trace iaca.log -trace-cycle-count 50 ./a.out
 ```

+Unfortunately, in latest version (3.0) support for IVB was dropped, and previos version (2.3) showed some really wierd results, so I decided to simulate it on HSW.
 Here is the output that it produces:
 ```
 Intel(R) Architecture Code Analyzer Version -  v3.0-28-g1ba2cbb build date: 2017-10-23;16:42:45
 Analyzed File -  ./a.out